-COACH'S RESPONSIBILITIES TO THE GAME
+COACH'S RESPONSIBILITY TO THE GAME

 Coaches are role models, and their behavior sets the tone and pattern of behavior of their team and their spectators.
-As such, they are expected to conduct themselves so as to maintain the highest principles of sportsmanship and integrity toward the game of lacrosse.
+As such, they are expected to conduct themselves to maintain the highest principles of sportsmanship and integrity toward the game of lacrosse.

-Coaches are responsible for knowing and following the rules of the game as established and directed by U.S. Lacrosse and for teaching both SPORTSMANSHIP and LACROSSE SKILLS.
-They are also responsible for the behavior of their fellow coaches, players, parents, and other team spectators.
+Coaches are responsible for knowing and following the rules of the game as established by NFHS, USA Lacrosse and GBYLA modifications as well as teaching both sportsmanship and lacrosse skills.
+Coaches are responsible for ensuring all players understand the rules as well as the spirit for which they are intended.
+Head coaches are directly responsible for the behavior of their assistant coaches, players, parents, affiliated fans, and spectators.